psled/esp8266-window/README.md

 # ESP8266 Window

-An Arduino code for ESP8266 module which trasform your standard window shade into wireless electric one.
+An Arduino code for ESP8266 module which trasform your standard window shade into wireless motorized one.

 # Why

-Because I always wanted to have an electric window shade.
+Because I always wanted to have a motorized window shade.
 However, they used to be quite expensive for my budget so I decided to build my own.
 Plus, I really wanted to find a practical application for an ESP8266 module which was lying around for some time.
 It's nice to see what this tiny wireless module can actually do.

 # Requirements